ngApp/Build_System/README.md

 - `bower install` will install the required client-side libraries under `bower_components`.
 - `gulp serve-dev` will serve up the Angular application in a browser window.

+Click on create button to create the numer of build scenarios, then based on Socket Server Send Events the progress bar is updated.
+Once all tasks are completed, you can delete the contents and try again creating another set of builds by clicking the create button.
 ##### Note
 Make sure you have "bower_components\socket.io-client\bower.json" file, which was not available in original repo.